Simplicial Chern-Weil theory for coherent analytic sheaves, part I: Abstract

 \section{Abstract}

-In ``Chern classes for coherent sheaves'', H.I.~Green constructs Chern classes in de Rham cohomology of coherent analytic sheaves, but in a way that is directly amenable to being abstractified to give us a theory of \emph{simplicial connections}, as well as a simplicial version of Chern-Weil theory.
-We construct here a formal $(\infty,1)$-categorical framework into which we can place Green's work, as well as a more general idea as to what exactly a simplicial connection should be.
+In ``Chern classes for coherent sheaves'', H.I.~Green constructs Chern classes in de Rham cohomology of coherent analytic sheaves.
+We construct here a formal $(\infty,1)$-categorical framework into which we can place Green's work and generalise it, also obtaining a better idea as to what exactly a \emph{simplicial connection} should be.
 The result will be the ability to work with generalised invariant polynomials (which will be introduced in the sequel to this paper) evaluated at the curvature of so-called \emph{admissible} simplicial connections to get explicit Čech representatives in de Rham cohomology of characteristic classes of coherent analytic sheaves.

 {This paper is one of two to have been extracted from the author's PhD thesis \cite{Hosgood2020}.
 Further details and more lengthy exposition can be found there.
-We repeat here, however, our genuine thanks to Julien Grivaux and Damien Calaque for their tireless tutelage.}
+We repeat here, however, our genuine thanks to Julien Grivaux and Damien Calaque for their tireless tutelage.
+We would also like to thank the reviewers for their helpful comments.}